-President Trump briefly leaves Walter Reed medical center in motorcade to surprise supporters
+President Trump briefly leaves Walter Reed Medical Center in motorcade to surprise supporters

 October 4, 2020

-** THIS IS A BREAKING NEWS UPDATE ...
-PREVIOUS STORY BELOW ***
+"Every single person in the vehicle during that completely unnecessary presidential 'drive-by' just now has to be quarantined for 14 days.
+They might get sick.
+They may die.
+For political theater.
+Commanded by Trump to put their lives at risk for theater.
+This is insanity," Dr. James P. Phillips, an attending physician at Walter Reed, tweeted.

-President Donald Trump's blood oxygen level dropped suddenly twice in recent days, his doctors revealed Sunday as they continued to evade basic questions about his health during treatment for COVID-19.
-Still, they said he "continued to improve" and suggested he could be discharged as early as Monday.
+Every single person in the vehicle during that completely unnecessary Presidential “drive-by” just now has to be quarantined for 14 days.
+They might get sick.
+They may die.
+For political theater.
+Commanded by Trump to put their lives at risk for theater.
+This is insanity.— Dr. James P. Phillips, MD (@DrPhillipsMD) October 4, 2020

-Speaking on the steps of the military hospital where Trump spent a third day, his doctors again sidestepped questions, including the timing of his second dip in oxygen, which they neglected to mention in multiple statements the day before, or whether lung scans showed any damage.
+Earlier in the day, Trump's doctors revealed they gave the president a steroid treatment typically only recommended for the very sick.
+But they sidestepped questions about exactly when Trump's blood oxygen dropped - an episode they neglected to mention in multiple statements the day before - or whether lung scans showed any damage.

-It was the second straight day of obfuscation from a White House already suffering from a credibility crisis.
-And it raised serious questions about whether the doctors treating the president can be trusted to share accurate, timely information with the American public.
+It was the second straight day of confusion and obfuscation from a White House already suffering from a credibility crisis.
+And it raised questions about whether the doctors treating the president were sharing accurate, timely information with the American public about the severity of his condition.

 Pressed about conflicting information he and the White House released on Saturday, Navy Cmdr.
 Dr. Sean Conley acknowledged that he had tried to present a rosy description of the president's condition.